eBay/tsv-utils/README.md

 $ dub run      # For LDC: dub run -- --compiler=ldc2
 ```

-See [Building and makefile](docs/AboutTheCode.md#building-and-makefile) for more information.
+See [Building and makefile](docs/AboutTheCode.md#building-and-makefile) for more information about the DUB setup.

+### Setup customization

+There are a number of simple ways to ways to improve the utility of these tools, these are listed on the [Tips and tricks](docs/TipsAndTricks.md) page.
+[Bash aliases](docs/TipsAndTricks.md#useful-bash-aliases), [sort customization](docs/TipsAndTricks.md#sort-customizations), and [bash completion](docs/TipsAndTricks.md#enabele-bash-completion) are especially useful.

 ## Other toolkits

 There are a number of toolkits that have similar or related functionality.
 Several are listed below.
 Those handling CSV files handle TSV files as well:

+* [clarkgrubb/data-tools](https://github.com/clarkgrubb/data-tools) - A variety of tools, especially rich in format converters.
+Written in Python, Ruby, and C.
 * [csvkit](https://github.com/wireservice/csvkit) - CSV tools, written in Python.
 * [csvtk](https://github.com/shenwei356/csvtk) - CSV tools, written in Go.
 * [GNU datamash](https://www.gnu.org/software/datamash/) - Performs numeric, textual and statistical operations on TSV files.
 Written in C.